jmkraus/picochat/README.md

-# Pico Chat - a CLI Chat Client
+# PicoChat - a CLI Chat Client

 ## Purpose
 The Mac‑only app [Pico AI Server](https://picogpt.app/), unlike tools such as Ollama, does not include a dedicated CLI client.